ministryofjustice/moj-frontend/docs/components/banner.md

 You should consider using the GOV.UK version if it fits your needs.
 {% endbanner %}

-Use the banner component to display a prominent message and related actions to take.

 {% lastUpdated "banner" %}

 {% example "/examples/banner", 225 %}

-## When to use this component
+## When to use

+Use the banner component to display a prominent message and related actions to take.

 Use this component when users might be performing an action repeatedly.
 For example, when a judge creates a batch of questions for sending to the citizen.

-## When not to use this component
+## When not to use

-For rarely performed or important actions, you should use the [Confirmation Page](https://design-system.service.gov.uk/patterns/confirmation-pages/) pattern.
+For rarely performed or important actions, you should use the [Confirmation Page](https://design-system.service.gov.uk/patterns/confirmation-pages/) pattern in the GOV.UK Design System.

-## How it works
+## How to use

-There are 2 ways to use the banner component.
-You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/), you can use the Nunjucks macro.

 The banner should be displayed at the top of the page above the main heading and below the back link if there is one.